Isotopes of caesium: Caesium-131

-Caesium-131, introduced in 2004 for brachytherapy by Isoray, has a half-life of 9.7 days and 30.4 keV energy.
+Caesium-131 decays purely by electron capture to the ground state of stable xenon-131 with a half-life of 9.69 days; its detectable radiation is the X-rays of xenon, with a maximum energy of 34.5 keV.
+It was introduced in 2004 for brachytherapy by Isoray.

 Caesium-133

 Caesium-133 is the only stable isotope of caesium.
 The SI base unit of time, the second, is defined by a specific caesium-133 transition.
 Since 1967, the official definition of a second is:

 Caesium-134

-Caesium-134 has a half-life of 2.0652 years.
+Caesium-134 has a half-life of 2.0650 years.
 It is produced both directly (at a very small yield because 134Xe is stable) as a fission product and via neutron capture from nonradioactive 133Cs (neutron capture cross section 29 barns), which is a common fission product.
-Caesium-134 is not produced via beta decay of other fission product nuclides of mass 134 since beta decay stops at stable 134Xe.
-It is also not produced by nuclear weapons because 133Cs is created by beta decay of original fission products only long after the nuclear explosion is over.
+It is not produced by nuclear weapons because 133Cs is created by beta decay of original fission products only long after the nuclear explosion is over.

 The combined yield of 133Cs and 134Cs is given as 6.7896%.
 The proportion between the two will change with continued neutron irradiation.
 134Cs also captures neutrons with a cross section of 140 barns, becoming long-lived radioactive 135Cs.

-Caesium-134 undergoes beta decay (β−), producing 134Ba directly and emitting on average 2.23 gamma ray photons (mean energy 0.698 MeV).
+Caesium-134 undergoes beta decay (β−), producing stable 134Ba after emitting on average 2.23 gamma ray photons (mean energy 0.698 MeV).